Approximately Dual and Pseudo-Dual Probabilistic Frames: Introduction

-In this case, $\{{\bf g}_i\}_{i=1}^\infty$ and $\{{\bf f}_i\}_{i=1}^\infty$ is said to be a \textit{dual pair}.
-If the frame is not a Reisz basis, then there are infinitely many dual frames and thus infinitely many frame expansions for any $\bof$.
+In this case, $\{{\bf g}_i\}_{i \in I}$ and $\{{\bf f}_i\}_{i\in I}$ are said to be a \textit{dual pair}.
+If the frame is not a Riesz basis, then there are infinitely many dual frames and thus infinitely many frame expansions for any $\bof$.
 One may think of this richness of frame expansions as being a measure of redundancy.

-A particular choice of dual frame for $\{{\bf f}_i\}_{i=1}^\infty$ is the \emph{canonical dual frame} $\{{\bf S}^{-1}{\bf f}_i\}_{i=1}^\infty$ where ${\bf S}$ is the \textit{frame operator}:
+A particular choice of dual frame for $\{{\bf f}_i\}_{i\in I}$ is the \emph{canonical dual frame} $\{{\bf S}^{-1}{\bf f}_i\}_{i \in I}$ where ${\bf S}$ is the \textit{frame operator}: